I have always joked that in order to promote in the military as an enlisted soldier you only need three things:

 I have been an owner of four different gyms.
-I have well over 10,000 hands on coaching hours in Olympic weightlifting, swimming, biking, running and CrossFit.
+I have well over 10,000 hands-on coaching hours in Olympic weightlifting, swimming, biking, running, and CrossFit.
 I have delivered over a dozen seminars on the biomechanics of running and competed as an elite athlete in three different sports.
 I am three classes away from a degree in exercise physiology and currently hold over half a dozen professional coaching certifications.
-Prior to this, I served as a medic with 3rd Ranger Battalion.
+Prior to this, I served as a medic with the 3rd Ranger Battalion.
 Prior to that time, I was a firefighter in Arizona.

 “In order to complete Basic Training, you will need to score at least 50 points in each event.
 If you cannot get at least 50 points in each event, you will still be allowed to continue basic training, so do not worry.
 By the end of Basic Training, you WILL be able to complete the APFT (Army Physical Fitness Test).
 Basic Training slowly gets you into the best shape of your life.”

 50 points per event look like this for 17-21-year-old males…

 If you are a 20-year-old male that wants to be in the United States Army and you can’t do 35 push-ups in two minutes before you leave for basic training, you don’t have any business joining the military.
 I am in no way saying that a push-up is a comprehensive indicator of a soldier’s ability to function in war or even a very good test of overall fitness but for the love of Audie Murphy be ready on day one!
 The military is not intended to be a fitness regime; it exists for one primary reason: to win wars.
 There is entirely too much hand-holding going on and as a result, we have a less effective combat fighting force.
 Personally, I can’t stand it when people sit back and complain about something without giving a reasonable solution.
 So here is my professional opinion as to how to create a more combat effective soldier and in turn increase unit pride and readiness…